sEsmaeili/Covid_Rebound/README.md

 2. University of Washington, Department of Medicine
 3. Department of Cell Biology, University of Virginia; Charlottesville, VA, USA.

-### System's Requirements

-The codes are written in Python 3.9.12 and can be run on Jupyter notebook on any standard Mac or Windows computer.

 Content includes:
    - Python notebooks for figures 2-8 and S1-S10